jao11/XMIMSIM/User-guide.md

 ![Adding another compound](../wiki/figures/06after-second-compound.png)

-Alternatively you may consider looking into the builtin catalog (press _Catalog_): a pop-up window will allow you to select a compound from a list which is generated using xraylib's [GetCompoundDataNISTList](https://github.com/tschoonj/xraylib/wiki/The-xraylib-API-list-of-all-functions#wiki-nistcatalog) function, which provides access to NISTs compound database of compositions and densities.
+Alternatively you may consider looking into the builtin catalog (press _Load from catalog_): a pop-up window will allow you to select a compound from one of two lists.
+The first list is generated using xraylib's [GetCompoundDataNISTList](https://github.com/tschoonj/xraylib/wiki/The-xraylib-API-list-of-all-functions#wiki-nistcatalog) function, which provides access to NISTs compound database of compositions and densities.
+The second one however, provides access to layers that you defined yourself: when a valid layer (i.e. composition, density and thickness) is showing in the layer dialog, click _Add to catalog_ and choose a name for the layer: this layer will show up in the catalog list next time it is opened.
+Keep in mind that existing layers in the list will be overwritten without warning!
+If you would like to delete previously defined layers from the list, use the [_Preferences_](#user-defined-layers) interface.

 When satisfied with the layer characteristics, press _Ok_.